Orlando Méndez-Valdez: Professional career

-After failing to be drafted in the 2009 NBA Draft, he played professional basketball in the LNBP from 2009 to 2016.
+After failing to be drafted in the 2009 NBA draft, he played professional basketball in the LNBP from 2009 to 2016.
 On September 14, 2016, Mendez-Valdez signed with the Israeli team Maccabi Haifa for the 2016–17 season.
 During his season with the club, Mendez-Valdez won the Three-Point Shootout contest in the Israeli League All-Star event, he also helped Haifa reaching the Israeli League Finals.

 He returned to the LNBP on August 25, 2017, signing with Soles de Mexicali for the 2017–18 season.

-Capitanes de Ciudad de México (2022–present)
+Mexico City Capitanes (2022–2023)

-On November 4, 2022, Méndez was named to the opening night roster for the Capitanes de Ciudad de México.
+On November 4, 2022, Méndez was named to the opening night roster for the Mexico City Capitanes.
 On January 7, 2023, Méndez-Valdez was waived.
-On January 19, 2023, Méndez-Valdez was reacquired by the Capitanes de Ciudad de México.
+On January 19, 2023, Méndez-Valdez was reacquired by the Capitanes de la Ciudad de México.

+Méndez-Valdez retired after the end of the 2023 FIBA Basketball World Cup.

 National team career

 In 2013, Mendez-Valdez helped lead Mexico to victory in the gold medal game against Puerto Rico at the FIBA Americas Championship.